How to budget money effectively?

 Take note that this is just an example of a budget using the 50-30-20 budgeting method.
 You can customize this table depending on your own expenses.

-This very popular budgeting method is super quick and easy to do.
-In short, this method helps you allocate your income for you to avoid overspending.
+This is a very popular budgeting method nowadays.
+Generally, this method helps you allocate your income for you to avoid overspending.
 The main advantage of using this method is that it controls your spending habits.
 Once a category is empty, you can’t spend from that category until your next salary comes in.

 How to use envelope budgeting method?

-- First of all, you need at least 5 envelopes or more depending on your expenses.
+- First of all, you need at least 5 envelopes or more depending on your monthly expenses.

 - Get a pen and write the category on each envelope.